-We all have a happiness set-point and the trivial and external things like new belongings and spending time in the sun don’t actually improve our overall happiness in life, meaning you could buy a new bag you have been lusting after but still feel miserable inside once you get it because of your set point.
+We all have a happiness set-point and the trivial and external things like new belongings don’t actually improve our overall happiness in life, meaning you could buy a new bag you have been lusting after but still feel miserable inside once you get it because of your set point.

 Eventually, the neural pathways for feeling good, happy and grateful are strengthened and we can create a more permanent good nature within us.
 It may seem like a small thing but in fact turning up happiness and cultivating it has many physiological benefits that ripple into health and well-being, engagement, productivity and overall health.
 Here are some very easy to implement practices for cultivating more happiness.